PolyU-Edge-Intelligence-Lab/Lab-Website/content/project/Intelligent-Consensus-Layer/index.md

 ---
-title: Intelligent Consensus Layer in Learning-Driven Dynamic Architecture
+title: (ICPP2020)Intelligent Consensus Layer in Learning-Driven Dynamic Architecture
 summary: Most existing blockchain systems adopt a static policy that cannot efciently deal with the dynamic environment in the blockchain system, i.e., joining and leaving of nodes, and malicious attack.
 Therefore, we propose a novel dynamic sharding-based blockchain framework to achieve a good balance between performance and security without compromising scalability under a dynamic environment.
 tags:
 - Others